 DBT Can Help

-As a parent of a teen, do you feel apprehension about the kind of mood your child will be in when he or she approaches you?
-DBT Skills Training is helpful in addressing mood instability, especially with adolescents whose moods change frequently.
-It can even benefit the teen whose moods change frequently from feeling depressed to ecstatic or normal to irritable, and so forth.
-As parents we can recall the moments when our child yelled “I hate you, you can’t understand how I’m feeling” but still tightly holding on because they want your love and support but feel torn.
+DBT Skills Training is helpful in addressing mood instability, especially with adolescents whose moods tend to change frequently.
+It can even benefit teen whose moods change frequently from feeling depressed to ecstatic or normal to irritable, and so forth.
+As parents, we can recall the moments when our child yelled “I hate you” or “you can’t understand how I’m feeling” but still tightly held on because they wanted love and support.
 There are often stimuli that are predecessors to fluctuation in the changing of your teen’s mood.
-Mood instability in teens can often be attributed to reactivity or lack of regulation of their emotions in regard to that stimuli.
-Skills training will help the teen identify the stimuli, be able to describe and understand how they are impacted, and then be able to cope using either distress tolerance skill or emotion regulation skill.
-Therefore teens can learn to stop and think, using their "wise mind," and to a parent it means having a teen that will be easier to live with.
+Mood instability in teens can often be attributed to reactivity or lack of regulation of their emotions with regard to that stimuli.
+Skills training will help the teen identify the stimuli, be able to describe and understand how they are impacted, and then be able to cope using either distress tolerance or emotional regulation skills.
+Therefore teens can learn to stop and think, using their “wise mind,” and to a parent it means having a teen that will be easier to live with.